 In conclusion, the diverse applications of the ADDIE model across different educational contexts and disciplines underscore its robustness, flexibility, and effectiveness in enhancing learning experiences and outcomes.
 Table 1 contains review of expedient studies dealing with implementation of ADDIE model in diverse education settings.

-Table 1: Review of Studies Dealing with Implementation of ADDIE Model
+Table 1.
+Review of Studies Dealing with Implementation of ADDIE Model